Managing returns from parental leave: A guide for NZ employers

 • This requirement applies even if there is no change to the original return date

-In situations where an employee's original position cannot be kept open because it's a key position or it has been made redundant, they still need to provide written notification of their intention to return at least 21 days before their parental leave ends.
-The date they indicate becomes the start of their six-month period of preference, during which they have priority for any suitable positions that become available.
+When an employee's original position cannot be kept open because it's a key position or has been made redundant, they still need to provide written notification of their intention to return at least 21 days before their parental leave ends.
+The date they indicate becomes the start of their 26-week period of preference, during which they have priority for any suitable positions that become available.

 This written confirmation is important for both parties as it helps employers with workforce planning and ensures employees maintain their rights under the parental leave legislation.